pyeventsourcing/eventsourcing/docs/topics/persistence.rst

-The library's :class:`~eventsourcing.cipher.AESCipher` class uses the `AES cipher <https://pycryptodome.readthedocs.io/en/stable/src/cipher/aes.html>`_ from the `Pycryptodome library <https://pycryptodome.readthedocs.io/en/stable/index.html>`_ in `GCM mode <https://pycryptodome.readthedocs.io/en/stable/src/cipher/modern.html#gcm-mode>`_.
+The library's :class:`~eventsourcing.cipher.AESCipher` class uses the `AES cipher <https://pycryptodome.readthedocs.io/en/stable/src/cipher/aes.html>`_ from the `PyCryptodome library <https://pycryptodome.readthedocs.io/en/stable/index.html>`_ in `GCM mode <https://pycryptodome.readthedocs.io/en/stable/src/cipher/modern.html#gcm-mode>`_.
 AES is a very fast and secure symmetric block cipher, and is the de facto standard for symmetric encryption.
 Galois/Counter Mode (GCM) is a mode of